workleap/wl-extensions-configuration-secrets/README.md

 ## Using the registered services

 `ITokenCredentialProvider` and its public implementation `TokenCredentialProvider` provides an instance of `TokenCredential`  based on the current environment:
-* `ManagedIdentityCredential` on a non-development environment,
+* `DefaultAzureCredential` on a non-development environment or on a Build Agent
-* Chained credentials of `AzureCliCredential` and `ManagedIdentityCredential` in development environment, or
+* Chained credentials of `AzureCliCredential` and `DefaultAzureCredential` on a development environment
-* `CachedInteractiveBrowserCredential` in development environment only when **Fiddler** is opened (Fiddler interferes with `az login` authentication).
+* `CachedInteractiveBrowserCredential` on a development environment only when **Fiddler** is opened (Fiddler interferes with `az login` authentication).

 ```csharp
 var azureCredential = new TokenCredentialProvider(environment).GetTokenCredential(); // or